maestrosistema/DuckStation-Android-Shaders-Guide/README.md

 2. Change any settings and go back to save (Doing this will create the game .ini file).

-3. Open your file manager and navigate to: **Android/data/com.github.stenzek.duckstation/files/gamesettings**.
-Here you will find your per-game settings files.
+3. Open your file manager and navigate to: **Android/data/com.github.stenzek.duckstation/files/gamesettings** (Here you will find your per-game settings files).

-4. Identify your game using the **Serial** number in step 1, open and edit the **.ini** file ad paste these lines:
+4. Identify your game using the **Serial** number in Step 1, open and edit the **.ini** file ad paste these lines:

 > [PostProcessing]
+>
 > StageCount = 1
 > Enabled = true
 >